richardscarrott/ok-computer/README.md

 type ThirtyThree = Infer<typeof thirtyThree>; // 33
 ```

-Built-in validators come pre-baked with a valid type, however you can override it using `annotate`.
+However you can override the valid type on any validator using `annotate`.

 ```ts
 import { annotate, and, integer, min, max } from 'ok-computer';